 A Seed is Sown

 In May of 2016 a string of seven handmade clay beads inspired by and painted with colours of Africa’s animals and traditional tribal patterns played a significant part in a parish Family Service in Wiltshire.
-The children present were each given a small block of clay with the name of an orphan elephant at The David Sheldrick Wildlife Trust attached to it to take home to create their own beads.
+The children present were each given a small block of clay with the name of an orphan elephant at the Sheldrick Wildlife Trust attached to it to take home to create their own beads.
 These beads would be a reminder to each family of the plight of elephants in Africa and their diminishing numbers due to poaching and the illegal trade in ivory….a reminder of what we could lose in a generation if nothing is done to stop this awful ‘trade’.

 Well, many strings of beads were made and hung in homes where they would become a symbol of hope for a little elephant calf orphaned as a result of its mother’s death …. and all because of man’s desire to own trinkets carved from ivory.